TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/asc-hdinsight-useraccount.md

 # We ran diagnostics on your resource and found an issue

-We noticed that the HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> has been failing due to a user account is locked out.
+We noticed that the HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> has been failing due to a user account that is locked out.

 ## **Recommended Steps**

-Please wait 30 minutes and try to log into the cluster again.
+* Please wait 30 minutes and try to log into the cluster again

 <!--$users-->[users]<!--/$users-->